Ekmah/Python_Testing/README.md

     We also like to show how well we're testing, so there's a module called [coverage](https://coverage.readthedocs.io/en/coverage-5.1/) you should add to your project.

+# gudlift tests

+1: Setup is identical as the setup for the normal project.
+All test libs are in the requirements.txt.
+   - Look for this README's <gudlift-registration 3.
+Installation> section for the installation instructions

+2: Launch app:
+   - if the <code>flask run</code> command does not work, please try the <code>$env:FLASK_APP = "server.py"</code> command first.

+3: Launch tests with the <code>pytest project_tests</code> command.
+   - To do coverage, please use <code>coverage run -m pytest project_tests</code>
+then <code>coverage report</code> to see the coverage.